 Top Story

 In March 2024, convictions were handed down in the infamous case of the theft of more than 1,500 historically important items from the Girolamini Library in Naples, Italy.
-Amonth the notable scholars who provided subject matter expertise in this case were staff from the Smithsonian's Museum Conservation Institute and Smithsonian Libraries and Archives (SLA).
+Among the notable scholars who provided subject matter expertise in this case were staff from the Smithsonian's Museum Conservation Institute and Smithsonian Library and Archives (SLA)

 As is often the case with cultural heritage investigations, the case ruling was a long time coming.
-In October 2020, the CBS news program 60 Minutes broadcast "The Columbus Letters," a segment related to the Homeland Security Investigations (U.S. Department of Homeland Security) cultural property case for which Smithsonian staff served as Subject Matter Experts.
+In October 2020, the CBS new program 60 Minutes broadcast "The Columbus Letters," a segment related to the Homeland Security Investigations (U.S. Department of Homeland Security) cultural property Case for which Smithsonian staff served as Subject Matter Experts.

-Information related to the Smithsonian's work on this case is available on the 60 Minutes Overtime website, in a segment entitled "Forgery Forensics: How the Smithsonian Helped Identify two Stolen Columbus Letters" featuring E. Keats Webb (MCI's Imaging Scientist) and Nora Lockshin (SLA Senior Conservator for Archival Collections).
+Information related to the Smithsonian's work on this case is available on the 60 Minutes Overtime website, in a segment entitled "Forgery Forensics: How the Smithsonian Helped Identify Two Stolen Columbus Letters" featuring E. Keats Webb (MCI's Imaging Scientist) and Nora Locksin (SLA Senior Conservator for Archival Collections).

-Earlier press releases from the US Immigration and Customs Enforcement have documented aspects of the case and the return of a Columbus letter to Italy (May 2016) and to Spain (June 2018).
+Earlier press releases from the US Immigration and Customs Enforcement had documented aspects of the case and the return of a Columbus letter to Italy (May 2016) and to Spain (June 2018).

 In the News